fixm-ccb/fixm-user-manual-4.3.0-testing/docs/how-to-create-application/create-application-content.md

 [1]: If your toolbox is not showing XML Schema options, make sure you’ve applied the XSDschema stereotype to your package and close and then reopen the diagram.

 [2]: Note that position tags may need to be updated appropriately any time you add, remove, or rename an attribute or association.
-Be sure to check your position tags anytime you edit your model.
+Be sure to check your position tags any time you edit your model.